 (a) The Society may provide awards for exemplary use of electronic technologies in teaching and learning in tertiary education.
 An awards committee shall:

-(i) be appointed to manage the process of the Annual ascilite Awards;
+(i) be appointed to manage the process of the Annual ASCILITE Awards;

-(ii) prepare an online record of contestants and winners; and
+(ii) prepare an online record of nominees and winners; and

-(iii) provide a copy of all documentation in electronic and paper formats to the Secretariat for archiving purposes.
+(iii) provide a copy of all documentation in electronic formats to the Secretariat for archiving purposes.

 POLICIES AND PROCEDURES - ELECTION PROCESS FOR EXECUTIVE

-1. Nominations and Elections:
+-

 Elections shall be by ballot.
-Results will be announced at the Annual General Meeting (AGM).
+Results will be announced at the Annual General Meeting.

 The candidates to be elected to the Executive at any election shall be the candidates receiving the largest number of votes.